nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

   How to use

-•	Provide input parameter and you will get otp with saved hashcode of that package
+•	Provide input parameter and you will get otp with saved hashcode of that package packageName parameter is provided to get hashcode from elearning_BuildConfig class which is used to autoread otp in app

 •	Example valid input request is as follows for app side